IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ## Access the application

-1. To access the application, first check the pod status:
+1. Run the following command to verify the pod is running:
    ```
    oc get pod
    ```